ivan-chen-github/ACIT2515-maze-game/README.md

 a player controlled sprite (using arrow keys) which can navigate the maze to collect items and reach the goal.
 The maze structure is generated from a text file and items are randomly placed on empty coordinates within the maze.
-The player wins by collecting all four randomly placed items and then reaching the goal (symbolized by the heart item in the maze).
+The player wins by collecting all four randomly placed items and then reaching the goal (symbolized by the Door in the maze).

 Team Members: